How to Fix Grainy Photos?

 However, only you can decide how much noise is tolerable to not spoil the sharpness and overall quality of the image.

 There are ways to make your grainy photos look better, such as photo editing software, plugins, or third-party photo repair tools.
-These methods can decrease the noise and improve the overall quality of your photos.
+These methods can decrease the noise and enhance grainy photos.

 Adobe Photoshop is a photo editing software that can repair grainy pictures to some extent.
 Although complete noise removal might not be achievable with Photoshop, you can still repair the images to some extent.
 It has this built-in filter feature that can reduce noise.
 To use Noise Filter in Photoshop, follow the below steps:

-Watch the video on some common Photoshop methods to fix the damaged photos.
+Watch the video on some common Photoshop methods to fix damaged photos.